 Until good human studies are published, it's difficult to know what long term side effects might be.
-Much of the research involves lab animals and test tube studies.
-Many of the proposed side effects discussed blow come from case reports of single individuals.
+Much of the research involves lab animals and test-tube studies.
+Many of the proposed side effects discussed below come from case reports of single individuals.
 I think the side effects – and severity of them – would vary according to a number of factors such as:

 - How long someone took it?